icub-tech-iit/documentation/docs/icub_r1_icub3_calibration_types/icub_r1_calibration_types.md

 ### Calibration 10
-This calibration is used for joint with relative encoder, that is calibrated by moving against hard stop limit.
+This calibration is used for joints with relative encoders, which are calibrated by moving against the hard-stop limit.
 It is used for example in R1 lower arm pronosupination and in iCub 3 lower body when AMO sensors are used as relative encoders.

-The AMO magnetic targer is subdivided into 64 or 32 sectors.
-The AMO sensor provides 14 bits resolution per sector, for a total 14+6=20 or 14+5=19 bits per revolution resolution respectively.
+Regarding iCub 3 and the AMO boards, the AMO magnetic target is subdivided into 64 or 32 sectors.
+The AMO sensor provides a 14-bit resolution per sector, for a total of 14+6=20 or 14+5=19 bits per revolution resolution, respectively.
 The `Gearbox_E2J` parameter must be configured with the number of sectors in the corresponding `mechanicals/part-mec.xml` file.

 |   |   |
 |---|---|